Frequently Asked Questions

-Also, consider the fact that we identify over 10,000 emails on a daily basis.
+Also, consider the fact that we identify over 50,000 emails on a daily basis.
 One or two email accounts is useless to us, not to mention the fact that we most likely already have your email(s) stored in our database.
 If we were to harvest your email addresses to sell to spammers, we would require a significant amount of email addresses to be profitable.
-It is evident to note that almost every online service requires your email address (most of the time, they need a whole list of personal details).
+It is evident to note that almost every online service requires your email address (most of the time, they require a whole list of personal details).

 Where are you obtaining the databases from?

 Everything that has been merged into our database has been obtained from the public domain.